-A recent report from KnowBe4, a security awareness training firm, shows some of the most popular email subject lines that scammers are using to try to trick people out of their money and personal information.
+A recent report from KnowBe4, a security awareness training firm, shows some of the email subject lines that scammers are using most frequently to try to trick people out of their money and/or personal information.

-Here are the top phishing scam email subject lines that you need to look out for according to KnowBe4.
-Note that some of them appear to send information related to the coronavirus pandemic and that they all seem to require some kind of action on the part of the recipient.
+Here are the top phishing scam email subject lines that you need to look out for, according to KnowBe4.

 Look Out for These Scam Email Subject Lines

-Of course, when it comes to emails, subject lines aren’t the only thing you need to watch.
+Of course, when it comes to emails, subject lines aren’t the only thing you need to watch for.